 Each of the nonpharmacologic interventions resulted in increased costs and QALYs compared to usual care over the five-year time horizon.
-Total costs over five years ranged from approximately \$5,000 for tai chi to approximately \$6,300 for CBT (Table 5.6).
-Incremental costs compared to usual care ranged from approximately \$200 for tai chi to approximately \$1,600 for CBT (Table 5.7).
-Since we assumed the same transition probabilities for all active interventions except tai chi, QALY gains were the same for all remaining interventions, with very small incremental gains compared to usual care (0.010).
-Tai chi had an even smaller incremental QALY gain of 0.004 relative to usual care.
-All interventions except CBT were estimated to fall within the upper bound of the commonly-cited threshold of \$150,000 per QALY gained relative to usual care, with yoga being most cost-effective at approximately \$58,000 per QALY gained.
+Total costs over five years ranged from approximately \$4,800 for yoga to approximately \$6,300 for CBT (Table 5.6).
+Incremental costs compared to usual care ranged from approximately \$65 for yoga to approximately \$1,500 for CBT (Table 5.7).
+Since we assumed the same transition probabilities for all active interventions except tai chi, QALY gains were the same for all remaining interventions, with very small incremental gains compared to usual care (approximately 0.017).
+Tai chi had an even smaller incremental QALY gain of 0.006 relative to usual care.
+All interventions fell under the commonly-cited threshold of \$100,000 per QALY gained relative to usual care, with yoga being the most cost-effective at approximately \$3,900 per QALY gained.